Off-the-job training – how it works and what’s new

-The ESFA defines off-the-job as 'learning which is undertaken outside of the normal day-to-day working environment and leads towards the achievement of an apprenticeship.
-Training can be delivered at the apprentice's normal place of work but not as part of their normal working duties.'
+The DfE defines off-the-job as 'learning which is undertaken outside of the normal day-to-day working environment and leads towards the achievement of an apprenticeship.
+Training can be delivered at the apprentice's normal place of work but not as part of their normal working duties.

-So this is all about the apprentice's personal development - over and above the specific operational requirements of their role.
+Basically, OTJT is about the apprentice's personal development.
+It’s training that’s over and above the specific operational requirements of their role.

 3. Decide how to schedule off-the-job training

-So, the minimum requirement is clear, but it's down to you to decide how and when you want off-the-job training to be delivered.
+So, the new minimum requirements for each standard are clear, but it’s up to you to decide how and when off-the-job training is delivered.
 It could be for one day a week, for one week out of five, or grouped together at the beginning or end of the apprenticeship.

-Whatever you decide, just make sure you meet the threshold and record evidence that you've complied with the minimum off the job training requirement.
+Whatever you decide, you must record evidence that you've complied with the minimum off the job training requirement.

 Onefile is the leading learner management platform that streamlines workflows, unlocks funding and enables education and training providers to achieve higher learner success rates, at pace and at scale.